Updated Jan 19, 2025

 Long Course:

-For those ready to push their limits, the long course of the Mudslinger presents an 11 or 19-mile loop that is a testament to the event’s heritage.
-While the arduous 32-mile and 5000 ft climbs of yesteryears have been toned down, the route remains a robust challenge for the early season.
-The success of the event is due in part to the strategic use of Blodgett School as a base and the well-maintained logging road climbs that stretch the riders out before hurtling them into the thrills of tightly packed singletrack.
-Anyone with the desire for adventure and a mountain bike can sign up for the long course, where they’ll strive for completion and vie for a custom Mudslinger Medal.
+For those ready to push their limits, the long course of the Mudslinger presents an 11 or 19-mile loop that is a testament to the event's heritage.
+While the arduous 32-mile and 5000-foot climbs of yesteryears have been toned down, the route remains a robust challenge for the early season.
+The success of the event is due in part to the strategic use of Blodgett School as a base, and the well-maintained logging road climbs that stretch the riders out before hurtling them into the thrills of tightly packed singletrack.
+Anyone with the desire for adventure and a mountain bike can sign up for the long course, where they'll strive for completion and vie for a custom Mudslinger Medal.

 Short Course: